heb12/heb12-electron/README.md

 If any of those do not work, then it will not be accepted without changes.

+Please refer (and contribute) to the [wiki](https://github.com/MasterOfTheTiger/heb12/wiki) for helpful instruction for installing, packaging, and more.

 ## License
 Copyright 2018 Theodore Jameson.
 This software is released under the GPL license version 2.0 or later.
 See the [LICENSE](https://github.com/MasterOfTheTiger/heb12/blob/master/LICENSE) file for more information.